Abdulsamed-31/Parallel-and-distributed-computing-W2025/README.md

-                                                                    --------Adding more cars--------
+## Adding more cars

  To modify the Genetic Algorithm (GA) for multiple cars, we need to:

     -Assign deliveries to multiple vehicles instead of just one.
     -Ensure each car has its own route while collectively minimizing total distance.